PCI Data Security Standards

 Catalyst is the first cloud provider to address NZ Government questions on cloud security.

 The Government Chief Information Officer (GCIO) provides guidance to New Zealand Government agencies on how to assess the information security and privacy risks of cloud computing.
-Catalyst has published a white paper that addresses the security and privacy risks outlined by GCIO, providing clarity and confidence to agencies to migrate or develop new systems using the Catalyst Cloud.
+Catalyst has published a document that addresses the security and privacy risks outlined by GCIO, providing clarity and confidence to agencies to migrate or develop new systems using the Catalyst Cloud.

 Cloud Code of Practice